-Learning to create awesome talking head shots is a critical skill for videographers to develop.
+Learning to create awesome talking-head shots is a critical skill for videographers to develop.
+It’s one of the first skills you should learn.

-A well done talking head is quite artistic and beautiful, with strategically placed lights that create an effect both flattering to the face and consistent with the intended story line.
+A well done talking-head can be quite artistic and beautiful, with strategically placed lights that create an effect both flattering to the face and consistent with the intended story line.

 Producing a well done video interview requires many skills.
 You must be able to: